Lab Business Support

 Bacteriology cultures and identifies bacteria from various sample types.
 Samples may be taken from the processing plant, farm environment, or birds.
 Bacteriology is important as a diagnostic and monitoring tool.

 Tissue samples are processed by the Histopathology department.
-GLPN contracts with the most qualified board certified Veterinary Histopathologists to read all Histopathology slides.
-Reports are returned in about one week from date of submission.
+GLPN contracts with the highly qualified and board certified veterinary histopathologists at North Carolina State University to read all histopathology slides.

 Clinical Services provide a wide range of services including postmortem examinations at the lab, farm visits, sample collection on farm, and phone consultation.
 The clinicians are dedicated to providing diagnosis and treatment to keep poultry healthy in Georgia.